 The collection consists of many photographs and posters on display alongside models, badges, patches, uniforms, helmets, prints, extinguishers and, of course, really serious fire fighting equipment, both military and civilian ranging from 1868 to the present day.

-More recently, Steve managed to acquire new premises at RAF Scampton where he now has his collection which has grown at a tremendous rate over the last few years.
-The museum is now a major tourist attraction in Lincolnshire gaining high praise through Trip Advisor.
-The galleries below show just some of the displays and many vehicles he now has While the majority of vehicles are garaged in the old Blue Steel sheds, the main display area is shared with a Station Museum which also has some great memorabilia, including some excellent artefacts from the Dam Busters.
-To add to the historic atmosphere, all of this is in the hangar used by 617 Squadron prior to the famous raids with Nigger’s grave outside the main entrance..
+Later, Steve managed to acquire new premises at RAF Scampton and with the help of fresh volunteers the collection grew at a tremendous rate over following years.
+In 2014 the collection was consolidated at Scampton and the Manston Site was vacated and by this time the museum had become a major tourist attraction in Lincolnshire gaining high praise through Trip Advisor.
+The galleries below show just some of the displays and many vehicles he now has While the majority of vehicles are garaged in the old Blue Steel sheds, the main display area is shared with a Station Museum which also has some great memorabilia, including some excellent artefacts from the Dambusters.
+To add to the historic atmosphere, all of this is in the hangar used by 617 Squadron prior to the famous raids with Nigger’s grave outside the main entrance.

 There are literally dozens of fire appliances at Scampton in various states of restoration and repair.
 The following galleries show just some of those that have been on display for visitors.